vuepress/ecosystem/docs/plugins/development/sass-palette/guide.md

 ## Generator

-A generator file is facing developers to generate derived values based on configuration or palette file variables.
-You can directly get palette variables in this file, and also get configuration file variables with `config` prefix.
+A generator file is facing developers to generate derived values based on palette file variables.

+You can access variables from palette file directly in this file and generate new values based on them.

-Generator variables will be also injected as CSS variables like palette, and also they are available in config module.
+Variables in generator file will be also injected as CSS variables like palette, and they will be available in palette module.

 ::: details Example